 The Center News is a monthly publication that highlights significant cases affecting manufacturers.
 The NAM’s Manufacturers' Center for Legal Action becomes involved in many of these cases to provide the judicial branch with an important perspective it might not otherwise hear.
 The NAM provides a voice for all manufacturers working to remain competitive amid the complexities of today’s legal system.

-By Patrick Forrest, Vice President and Deputy General Counsel
+By Linda Kelly, Senior Vice President and General Counsel

 Copyright © 2014 National Association of Manufacturers